microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 That last example isn't actually type-safe.

-In TypeScript 2.4, the function on the right side actually implicitly *gains* type parameters, and `y` is inferred to have the type of that type-parameter.
+In TypeScript 2.4, the function on the right side implicitly *gains* type parameters, and `y` is inferred to have the type of that type-parameter.

 If you use `y` in a way that the type parameter's constraint doesn't support, you'll correctly get an error.
 In this case, the constraint of `T` was (implicitly) `{}`, so the last example will appropriately fail.